wendyelviragarcia/TextGrid_annotation_and_modification_for_all_files_in_folder/README.md

 # TextGrid_annotation_and_modification_for_all_files_in_folder
-A set of script for Praat TextGrid files management
+A set of scripts for Praat TextGrid files management

 All scripts are autonomous and can be used separately: